jaspector

 In unincorporated Haywood County, a building permit is required before excavation, construction, moving, or alteration of a building, including accessory buildings.

+Not all construction work requires a permit in unincorporated Haywood County, TN.
 The following work is generally exempt: Government-owned buildings; Relocation of a building on the same lot or to an adjoining lot in the same ownership; Replacement of a building destroyed by fire, war, civil disturbance, or natural disaster; Signs under the older county fee schedule.
+When in doubt, confirm with the local building department before starting work.